 Depending on the species, Mantises can be styled with different wing lengths, functioning or non-functioning wings or simply wingless.
 These ambush Crtrs camouflage with their environment ready to snatch up their potentially, delicious victim by extending their spiky, front raptorial legs.
 They also blend with their surroundings to protect themselves from potential predators, especially since these Crtrs are diurnal (hang out during the day).

 Mantises have very good eye sight and use it when hunting for their meal.
 You can even spot a pseudopupil in their compound eyes that looks like it’s following you when it rotates its head.
 Their diet consists of mostly other arthropods, but for larger mantises it can include small vertebrates.

 When they feel threatened & camouflaging fails them, the Praying Mantis will try to appear bigger by spreading their wings & those front, leggy weapons wide open as if hitting a high note in an opera performance.

 One of the ways to differentiate a male from female is by their segmented abdomen.
 Males have 8 segments while females sport 6.
 It is true that a female mantis may chomp on her mate’s head & part of his body, while still gettin’ jiggy with it.
 Yikes!
 It gives a whole new meaning to “dessert time“.

 Human & Crtr

-Check out more of Scott McGee’s (Under Pressure Photography) photos including some that weren’t used in the video.
+Check out more of Scott McGee’s (Forest2SeaAdventurePhoto) photos including some that weren’t used in the video.
 (Click on the tiny arrow, bottom right to enlarge photos):

 Click on my YouTube video for my usual wacky version of Bite Size Factoids, “Aliens Landed On Earth”.
 Please give it a thumbs up, comment, subscribe & share with other Crtr peeps!
 Big Crtr hugs & always…Get Your Crtr On!